IgnitePlus2020/Assignment-2-Prakruthi/README.md

 # Assignments-Prakruthi
-Updated all 20 questions of java challenges assignment Has some sample problems in Abstraction, Multiple Inheritance
+Includes all 20 questions of java challenges assignment, Has some sample problems in Abstraction, Multiple Inheritance, Includes all 7 programs involving String